ghgrave/portfolioDemos/corona/README.md

     - realized data was aggegating for deaths instead of updating for each line of deaths by state by date
     - need to redo logic so only the last date reported is used instead of adding all death counts.
     - installed moment.js for date formatting
+    - able to use moment to get accurate date formatiing
+    - built filter function for state sort using moment data
+    - added total cases and total deaths to state.ejs

 TODO: